JLabadorf/PRISMAReport/README.md

 - *Peter Labadorf*: Backend Design, Data Engineering

 ## Special Thanks To:
-Rutgers School of Health Professions, where James is a doctoral student, and his advice Dr. Barbara Tutfo who is guiding him them this research for his dissertation.
+Rutgers School of Health Professions, where James is a doctoral student, and his advicor Dr. Barbara Tutfo who is guiding him this research for his dissertation.